huaweicloud-latam/knowledge-base/docs/compute/functiongraph/obs-triggered-functions.md

 Once you have created the function, click “Create Trigger” to create a trigger for the function to be activated.

-{% include image.html post=page.path file="image9.png)
+{% include image.html post=page.path file="image9.png" %}

-Select the Trigger Type as “Object Storage Service (OBS" %}”, select the desired bucket and the Event as “ObjectCreated”, so that the function is activated every time a new object appears in the bucket in question.
+Select the Trigger Type as “Object Storage Service (OBS)”, select the desired bucket and the Event as “ObjectCreated”, so that the function is activated every time a new object appears in the bucket in question.